 The Clausius-Clapeyron relationship characterizes the transition between two phases of matter.
 The importance of this equation cannot be overemphasized and transcends thermodynamics and physics.
 As it determines the saturation vapour pressure for water, it provides the physical basis of the hydrological cycle and becomes a principal equation in hydrology, meteorology, climatology, and other geophysical sciences.
-Specifically, the saturation vapour pressure, also known as equilibrium vapour pressure, is an upper limit of the quantity of vapour that the atmosphere can hold.
+Specifically, the saturation vapour pressure, also known as equilibrium vapour pressure, is an upper limit of the quantity of vapour that the atmosphere can contain.
 When this limit is reached, no additional liquid water is evaporated, while below the limit more water evaporates.
 This limit is expressed in terms of the partial pressure of the vapour.
-At standard temperature and pressure (STP) conditions, i.e. at a temperature of 273.15 K (0°C) the saturation water pressure increases at higher temperatures, e.g. at 25°C it is over five times higher.
+At standard temperature and pressure (STP) conditions, i.e. at a temperature of 273.15 K (0°C) the saturation vapour pressure increases at higher temperatures, e.g. at 25°C it is over five times higher.
 Conversely, when moist air ascends and its temperature decreases, so does the saturation vapour pressure.
 Vapour in excess of the lower saturation pressure starts to condense, giving rise to the formation of clouds.

 The Clausius-Clapeyron equation derives from entropy maximization, which determines the equilibrium between two phases of a substance.
 Mathematically it is expressed as the relationship between temperature, T, and pressure, p, at the equilibrium.
 Usually it is expressed in differential form [e.g. 1, 2; see also below].
 However, in addition to the differential form, most texts [e.g. 3, p.
 98; 4, p.
 180; 5, p.
 612; 6, p.
 300] as well as electronic sources, provide an analytical equation written as where CT_1 is an integration constant (generally, we use the symbol CT_i to denote integration constants), L is the latent heat of vaporization and R is the specific gas constant.
 This is supposed to be the integration of the differential form under the assumption that L is constant.
 However, as will be shown, this assumption is inconsistent with the entropy maximization framework and, as a result, (1) is not an integration of the Clausius-Clapeyron equation.
-This is not the only problem in the derivation of the equation.
-There is an additional erroneous assumption, related to the equality of chemical potentials of the two phases, which does not affect the final result but puts into question the logical coherence of the equation's derivation.

-$$p = \mathrm{CT}1 \, \exp\!\left(-\frac{L}{RT}\right) \tag{1}$$
+$$p = \mathrm{CT}{1} \exp\left(-\frac{L}{RT}\right) \tag{1}$$